 The solution here can be:

-• Adequate utilization of the latest IT infrastructure and features.
+• Embrace the latest IT infrastructure and features to their fullest.
+Furthermore,

 The insurance BPO industry has grown rapidly in the past few years and is projected to take the lead in the future.